Hot Portugal Chile Peppers

 Inventory, lb : 0

-Hot Portugal peppers have a short season and are available in the last month of summer and through the first month of fall.
+Hot Portugal chile peppers are available in the summer through early fall.

 Hot Portugal chile peppers, botanically classified as Capsicum annuum, are spicy, elongated peppers that belong to the Solanaceae or nightshade family.
 Considered to be one of the earliest ripening varieties, Hot Portugal chile peppers are moderate to hot, ranging 5,000-30,000 SHU on the Scoville scale and have the ability to occasionally peak at 50,000 SHU.
 With their spicy reputation, the peppers have become a popular home garden variety, but the peppers must be labeled when planted as they are extremely difficult to distinguish from Jimmy Nardello chile peppers.
 Hot Portugal chile peppers are favored for their sweet heat and are commonly used in hot sauces.

 Hot Portugal chile peppers are an excellent source of vitamins A, C, and B-complex vitamins and contain minerals like potassium, iron, and folate.
 The peppers also contain the chemical compound known as capsaicin, which triggers pain receptors in our body to feel the sensation of burning.
 Capsaicin has been shown to have anti-inflammatory properties and causes the body to release endorphins to counteract the perceived pain.